 02 of 10

 Take seed starting a step further and become a seed saver.
-Only open pollinated plants will grow true from seed, but there are probably plenty of the in your garden.
+Only open pollinated plants will grow true from seed.
 Heirlooms and old-fashioned flowers are good candidates.
 You can also multiply your plants by taking and rooting cuttings and by dividing perennials.
 There’s no law that says you have to wait until a perennial “needs” dividing before you can divide it.
 Divided younger plants may start out small, but they will catch up fast.

 03 of 10

 Plants are priced by size.
-It’s nice to have an instant garden, but if you’re trying to save money, buying smaller size plants can cut your bill by 2/3s.
+It’s nice to have an instant garden, but if you’re trying to save money, buying smaller size plants can cut your bill by two thirds.
 And small plants can often make the transplant adjustment easier than larger plants, so they will quickly fill in.
-Another option is to buy 1 large plant and divide it immediately into 2 or 3 smaller plants.
+Another option is to buy one large plant and divide it immediately into two or three smaller plants.

 04 of 10

 Host a plant swap with your gardening friends.
 Everyone has too much of something.
 While you’re dividing and redesigning in the spring, have everyone pot up some extras to exchange.
 It’s nice to have a tag with the plant’s name, color, and growing preferences.
 It’s also fun to have each gardener show and tell a little about the plants they brought.
 This is a wonderful way to grow some memories in your garden.Continue to 5 of 10 below.